jubilatious1/RepData_PeerAssessment1/PA1_template.md

 par(oldPar)
 ```

-*Yes, the weekday graph indicates a peak between interval #800-900, with much less activity during the rest of the day, while the weekend graph indicates steps are taken much more evenly throughout the day, and even at night.*
+*Yes, the weekday graph indicates a peak between interval #800-900 (i.e. between 8am and 9am), with much less activity during the rest of the day.
+The weekend graph indicates steps are taken much more evenly throughout the day, and even at night.*
 ######